AnnaWiddrington/Cheesecake/README.md

 The pages footer also contains external links to Facebook, Instagram and Twitter.

 ## Typography
 [Google Fonts](https://fonts.google.com) was used for Love, Elle-Leigh Cheesecakes.
 The main font used throughout the site is Exo, this is due to it being clear and easy to read.
-The Dancing Script font was also used for the "Elle-Leigh cheesecakes x" part of the title, this was to help that part of the title stand out to the user, this type of font is also more associated with elegance.
+The Dancing Script font was also used for the "Elle-Leigh cheesecakes x" part of the title, this was to help sections of the title stand out to the user, this type of font is also more associated with elegance.
 Various part so the site use different font-weights these are between 100-700.
 The backup font for all sections in the event they are unable to load and fail is sans serif.
 This font was chosen due to it easy accessibility.

 ## Imagery